NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

     {
         "datasets": [
             {
-                "doc": "File version string.
-COMMENT: Eg, NWB-1.0.0.
-This will be the name of the format with trailing major, minor and patch numbers.", "name": "nwb_version",
+                "doc": "One or two sentences describing the experiment and data in the file.", "name": "session_description",
                 "type": "text"
             },
             {
                 "doc": "Time file was created, UTC, and subsequent modifications to file.
 COMMENT: Date + time, Use ISO format (eg, ISO 8601) or a format that is easy to read and unambiguous.
 File can be created after the experiment was run, so this may differ from experiment start time.
 Each modifictation to file adds new entry to array. ", "name": "file_create_date",
+                "type": "text"
+            },
+            {
+                "doc": "File version string.
+COMMENT: Eg, NWB-1.0.0.
+This will be the name of the format with trailing major, minor and patch numbers.", "name": "nwb_version",
                 "type": "text"
             },
             {